 Tulum is the antithesis of Cancun.
 Most of the accommodation at Tulum Playa is eco-friendly – many

 On the southern end of the coast is a town that was once a sleepy fishing port.
 In the northern end of Mahahual, a cruise ship jetty dramatically changed the town, which now caters to tourists with restaurants, bars, quad bikes,

 Travel 31mi (50km) south from Tulum to see the small fishing village of Punta Allen.
 Located in the Si'an Ka'an Biosphere, there are a number of walking trails and natural swimming holes to be explored.
-Visit the ancient ruins of Muyil by boat, hop on board a launcha to tour the mangroves, or go
+Visit the ancient ruins of Muyil, hop on board a launcha to tour the mangroves, or go

 Bacalar Lagoon is a 26mi (42km) long, narrow lake, no more than 1.2mi (2km) at its widest point.
 You can go diving, kayaking, swimming

 On the famous Calzada de los Frailes (Friars’ Road) you’ll find a Cocoa museum, where they’ll teach you the process of making traditional Mayan chocolate.
 Try a free sample at the end of the tour.
 On that same

 The small town of Rio Lagartos is well worth including on your journey through the Yucatan Peninsula.
 The main attraction here is the Rio Lagartos Biosphere, where keen bird watchers will enjoy the variety of species flying about.
 Rio Lagartos is also famous for being a primary nesting ground for flamingos in Mexico.